javacasm/ICT-in-Education/OpenSourceWorld.md

   * Only for code?
   * What can I do with open Tools?
   * Only for small projects?
     * Linux
     * 3D Printers

   * We teach to the children  that ...
       * They can control the tools
-      * Using pirate software is not legal
+      * Using illegal software is not OK...

   * They are free
   * Low costs
   * Invert the money in what it really worth
+  * Multiplatform

 # Projects open-source